jprchlik/sigmoid_selector/README.md

-Compliation of sigmoid catalog routines from Sean McKillop and updated by Jakub Prchlik
+Compliation of sigmoid catalog routines from Sean McKillop and updated by Jakub Prchlik.
+The software suite contains various programs for the XRT sigmoid catalog.
+Unfortunately, the code is a bit less a pipeline than I initially imagined due the impersisence of unique IDs (UIDs).
+I recommend the next time this endeavour is undertaken that UIDs be established from the start.

 sigmoidsize_adv,dir=dir
 =======================